Superlist: Can the Wunderlist Team Strike Gold Twice?

 The Verdict

 Superlist is great for individuals and small teams tired of juggling between task managers and note-taking apps.
-While fast, the Flutter-based app means it's not quite as polished as a true native Mac experience, and the missing calendar view might be a deal-breaker for serious planners.
+While fast, the Flutter-based app isn't quite as polished as a true native Mac experience, and the missing calendar view might be a deal-breaker for serious planners.
 But if you care about design and need a collaborative task manager that doubles as a note-taking app, Superlist deserves your attention